 The 2017 Louis-Jeantet Prize for Medicine is awarded to SILVIA ARBER, Professor of Neurobiology at the Biozentrum, University of Basel, Switzerland and senior group leader at the Friedrich Miescher Institute (FMI) in Basel, Switzerland, and to the immunologist CAETANO REIS E SOUSA, senior group leader at The Francis Crick Institute, United Kingdom.

 The prize winners are conducting fundamental biological research that is expected to be of considerable significance for medicine.

-ANDREA BALLABIO of Italy is awarded the 2016 Louis-Jeantet Prize for Medicine for his contribution to our understanding of the molecular mechanisms controlling the function of lysosomes in health and disease.
+CAETANO REIS E SOUSA, of Portugal, is awarded the 2017 Louis-Jeantet Prize for Medicine for his contribution to our understanding of the mechanisms by which the immune system senses pathogen invasion and tissue damage.

 Our immune system detects and responds to infections.
 It also destroys abnormal cells thereby acting as a line of defence from many cancers.
 Caetano Reis e Sousa’s laboratory has made a series of seminal observations that place dendritic cells, key antigen presenting cells, as major sensors of invading pathogens as well as of dying infected and cancer cells.
 His work has important implications for the development of new vaccines and the treatment of cancer using immunotherapy.

 Caetano Reis e Sousa will use the Prize money to continue to study the mechanisms that allow the immune system to detect the presence of pathogens and dead cells.

 The AWARD CEREMONY will be held in Geneva (Switzerland) on Wednesday, 26 April 2017.